nielsenjared/nielsenjared.github.io/content/blog/algorithm-combinations/index.md

 ---
-title: "Learn How to Code the TODO Algorithm"
+title: "Learn How to Code the Combinations Algorithm"
 date: "2022-TODO-TODO"
 description: "If you want to learn how to code, you need to learn algorithms.
 Learning algorithms improves your problem solving skills by revealing design patterns in programming.
-In this tutorial, you will learn how to code the TODO"
+In this tutorial, you will learn how to generate combinations in JavaScript and Python."
-keywords: ['algorithm', 'TODO', 'javascript', 'python']
+keywords: ['algorithm', 'combinations', 'javascript', 'python']
 ---

 ![ TODO ](./jarednielsen-algorithm-TODO.png)

 If you want to learn how to code, you need to learn algorithms.
 Learning algorithms improves your problem solving skills by revealing design patterns in programming.
-In this tutorial, you will learn how to code the TODO in JavaScript _and_ Python.
+In this tutorial, you will learn how to generate combinations in JavaScript _and_ Python.

 ---